 - Elegant themes.

 Since you intend to sell online courses from your website, it makes sense to install a theme that suits this purpose.

 So, what qualities should an online course WP theme have?

 If a theme isn’t responsive, then it’s outdated.
 Folks will access your site through various devices (laptop, tablet, and more commonly mobile).
 A responsive theme, therefore, ensures optimal viewing irrespective of the device they use.

 Fast and lightweight WordPress themes are better than the slow and heavy ones.
 Obviously!
 They help you retain your site’s visitors.
 Slow themes, on the other hand, could chase away your visitors.

 - Easy to use:

 Themes were introduced to save us time and energy.
 Let it remain that way.
-A theme that is hard to use or customize isn’t worth your time.
+Therefore, a theme that is hard to use or customize isn’t worth your time.

 - SEO friendliness:

 Although SEO is largely about good content and keyword targeting, your theme also matters.
-A well-structured theme makes it easy for web crawlers to go over it.
+A well-structured theme, therefore, makes it easy for web crawlers to go over it.